 How The Trump Administration Uses 'Workarounds' To Reshape Legal Immigration

-Earlier this year, the State Department quietly rolled out new limits on one of President Trump's favorite targets: the Diversity Visa lottery.
+Earlier this year, the State Department quietly rolled out new limits on one of President Trump's favorite targets: the diversity visa lottery.

 The White House made ending the program one of the "pillars" of its immigration policy proposal last year.
 But those proposals went nowhere on Capitol Hill.

-So the administration tried something different: It's restricting who can apply for the diversity visa, in a way that advocates say will make it much harder for low income immigrants to apply.
+So the administration tried something different: It is restricting who can apply for the diversity visa, in a way that advocates say will make it much harder for low-income immigrants to apply.

 National